About Us

 Membership Levels, Titles & Voting Rights.

-There are three levels of membership of IngAust, namely, Members (free), Members (paid) and Fellows.
-Members and Fellows may use the exclusive International prefix title for Professional Engineers of “Ing.”, the abbreviation for “Ingenieur” which comes from the French language and is used to denote Professional Engineers in many countries around the world.
+There are two levels of membership of IngAust, namely, Members and Fellows.
+Members, Fellows and all other Professional Engineers may use the exclusive International prefix title for Professional Engineers of “Ing.”, the abbreviation for “Ingenieur” which comes from the French language and is used to denote Professional Engineers in many countries around the world.
 Professional Engineers with a PhD may use the prefix title of “Dr.Ing.” as with International practice.
 Also, those with the Eur.Ing. prefix from the relevant European certifying engineering body, FEANI, are encouraged to use their Eur.Ing. prefix title.
-Non members of IngAust may not use the Ing. prefix titles.
 “Ing.” may be pronounced “Inge” while “Ingeni-eur” which comes from the same latin root as “ingeni-ous” may be pronounced INGE-n-YER.

 Thus a typical Professional Engineer belonging to IngAust and no other society would have titles such as Ing.
-John Brown, BEng(Elec), PEng.
+John Brown, BEng(Elec), MIngAust, PEng.
 And one who is also a member of EA with their CPEng title would have titles such as Ing.
-Mary Jones, BEng(Civil), MIEAust, CPEng, NER.
+Mary Jones, BEng(Civil), MIEAust, MIngAust, NER, CPEng.

 All members of IngAust have full voting rights within IngAust.